 There are certain psychological principles that govern the success of a Facebook ad.

-You can use color to elicit certain emotions, grab visitor attention, and more.
+You can use content for relating to people, grabbing their attention, building value, and more.

-On the left, 17hats shows what happens when design misses the mark with this example of one of the worst ads of 2019.
+Netflix shows what happens when the content misses the mark with this example of one of the worst Facebook ads.

-Despite using compelling copy, the ad fails to compel users to even click through because of its monochromatic appearance and generic stock image.
+Despite using catchy video content, the ad fails to attract the attention of users to even click through because of its vague text and lack of headline.

-You need to draw people in that are both aware of your brand and those that are not with bright and bold graphics.
+You need to compel people that are both aware of your brand and those that are not with informative yet concise content.

-Try using this ad color guide from Wishpond and A/B testing what works best for your brand’s Facebook ad strategy.
+Try using this headline guide from BuzzSumo and A/B testing what works best for your brand’s Facebook ad strategy.